Sharp Convergence Rates for Empirical Optimal Transport with Smooth Costs: Upper Bounds for Unbounded Measures under Tail Conditions

 Finally, we shall require the following condition on the cost function $c$. \begin{enumerate}[leftmargin=1.65cm,listparindent=-\leftmargin,label=(\textbf{H\arabic*}),start=3] \item We have $h(0)=0$.
 Furthermore, there exist constants $p > 1$, $\kappa \geq 1$, and a convex differentiable function $\omega:(1,\infty) \to (1,\infty)$ such that

 \end{enumerate} Condition~\ref{assm:unbded_growth} implies that the function $h$ is superlinear, with order of growth comparable to that of $\norm \cdot^p$ for some $p > 1$.
-Aside from the assumption $h(0)=0$, which can always be satisfied by translation, we emphasize that condition~\ref{assm:unbded_growth} does not constrain the behaviour of $h$ near zero, but is nevertheless stronger than the conditions assumed in Section~\ref{sec:upper_bounds_compact}.
-It is easy to see that the cost $\norm \cdot^p$ itself satisfies condition~\ref{assm:unbded_growth} for all $p > 1$, and condition~\ref{assm:unbded_smoothness} for all $p \geq 2$.
-As we shall see, these conditions are also sufficiently general for us to study the case $p \in (1,2)$ via an approximation argument with the cost function $h_\epsilon(x) = (\norm x^2 + \epsilon^{2/p})^{p/2}-\epsilon$, which satisfies \ref{assm:unbded_smoothness}--\ref{assm:unbded_growth} for any $\epsilon > 0$ and $p > 1$.
-We note that this cost function has been of interest in its own right in the optimal transport literature, as it forms an approximation of $\norm\cdot^p$ which satisfies the celebrated Ma-Trudinger-Wang regularity conditions even when $p \neq 2$~\citep{ma2005,li2014}.
+Aside from the assumption $h(0)=0$, which can always be satisfied by translation, we emphasize that condition~\ref{assm:unbded_growth} does not constrain the behaviour of~$h$ near zero, but is nevertheless stronger than the conditions assumed in Section~\ref{sec:upper_bounds_compact}.
+Therefore, we provide several examples of cost functions satisfying these two conditions before turning to our main results.

+The most important example of a cost satisfying our assumptions is, of course, $\norm \cdot^p$ for $p \geq 2$.
+However, when $p \in (1, 2)$, the cost $\norm \cdot^p$ does not satisfy condition~\ref{assm:unbded_smoothness}; to study this case, we will employ an approximation argument with the cost function $h_\epsilon(x) = (\norm x^2 + \epsilon^{2/p})^{p/2}-\epsilon$, which satisfies \ref{assm:unbded_smoothness}--\ref{assm:unbded_growth} for any $\epsilon > 0$ and $p > 1$.
+This cost function has been of interest in its own right in the optimal transport literature, as it forms an approximation of $\norm\cdot^p$ which satisfies the celebrated Ma-Trudinger-Wang regularity conditions even when $p \neq 2$~\citep{ma2005,li2014}.